-WRP - Wolfe-Ryder-Pyle age classification.
-Enter the three-character code for the cycle-based age class of the bird.
+Enter the age code for the cycle-based age class of the bird.
 This code describes the plumage and molt stage of the individual.
-Entry of these codes is currently optional.
+Entry of the cycle based codes is currently optional but we hope operators will quickly adopt their usage.

-The first of the three characters indicates the cycle:
+The first of the three core characters indicates the cycle:

-- F first cycle

-- S second cycle (usually used only for woodpeckers)

-- T third cycle (used rarely for woodpeckers)

-- D definitive cycle
+- F first cycle - S second cycle (usually used only for woodpeckers) - T third cycle (used rarely for woodpeckers) - D definitive cycle

-- U unknown cycle

-The second of the three characters indicates the molt status:
+The second of the three core characters indicates the molt status:

-- C mid-cycle, no molting feathers on bird - P bird in molt.
-For HYs it can be in body-feather molt; for AHYs it should be in primary molt.
-This code can also be used for a bird not actively molting if it is in the suspended phase of a suspended molt, e.g. REVI, but this situation will be very rare. - A after a known cycle, but current cycle not known and with no molting feathers on bird.
-In MAPS used for AHYs given code FAJ.
+- C mid-cycle, no molting feathers on bird

+- P bird in molt.
+For HYs, or any adult bird undergoing a pre-alternate molt, it can be in body-feather molt; for AHYs during pre-basic molts it generally should include primary molt, but not necessarily.
+This code can also be used for a bird not actively molting if it is in the suspended phase of a suspended molt, e.g. REVI, but this situation will be very rare.

+- U unknown

-The third of the three characters indicates the plumage.
+The third of the three core characters indicates the plumage.
 I.e., the plumage a non-molting individual is currently in or the plumage in which a molting individual is molting into:

 - J juvenile plumage

 - F formative plumage

 - A alternate plumage

 - B basic plumage

+- X auxiliary formative

+- S supplemental

 - U unknown plumage